 - Low self-esteem

-- Only feeling good about yourself if you’re sacrificing something
+- Only feel good about yourself if you’re sacrificing something

 - Feeling resentful